detky/PowerArray/README.md

 </ul>

-//TODO:getByProperties as auxiliar pa function
+//TODO: getByProperties as auxiliar pa function
+//TODO: write an example to for #TheDifference
 ## License
 The MIT License (MIT)